Samuel Samuel: Biography

 Samuel, born in London, into an Iraqi Jewish family who settled in the East End of London, founded Samuel Samuel & Co in Yokohama, Japan, in partnership with his elder brother Marcus Samuel, creator of the Shell Transport and Trading company.
 The opening of this trading company helped pave the way for the industrialization of Japan, and Japan's thirst for fuel.

 Samuel unsuccessfully contested Leeds West at the 1906 and January 1910 general elections, and was unsuccessful again in Sunderland at the December 1910 general election.

 He was elected as the Member of Parliament (MP) for Wandsworth at a by-election in June 1913, following the resignation of Sir Henry Kimber, Bt.
 The constituency was divided at the 1918 general election, when he was returned as a Coalition Conservative for the new Putney division of Wandsworth.
-He held the seat until his death on the 23rd October 1934, aged 79.
+He held the seat until his death on 23 October 1934, aged 79.